-- Delay the bath until you are home from the hospital. (or longer if you want!)
+- Delay your infant's bath until you are home from the hospital. (or longer if you want!)

-When I started my career as a labor and delivery nurse, the scene was pretty standard.
+The scene was pretty standard when I started my labor and delivery nurse career.
 Mom delivered her baby, we held the baby up for her to see, and then the assigned baby nurse would whisk the baby to the warmer to start a series of standard care items.

-Dry them off, stick a hat on, measure, weigh, and then administer the medications all while mom watches from the bed.
-If you were lucky, we would drop your arm rail, and you could attempt to view.
+Dry them off, stick a hat on, measure, weigh, and then administer the medications, all while mom watches from the bed.
+If you were lucky, we would drop your arm rail, and you could attempt to view while the neonatal nurses got their stuff done.

-Finally, Back to mom, all swaddled up and within the hour a bath at the bedside, (or in the nursery).
+Finally, Back to mom, all swaddled up and within the hour, a bath at the bedside (or in the nursery) and newborns' skin all clean.

 The scene has changed.
 Praise God!
-Because back then, you were considered a rebel or a pain in the arse if you asked for something other than the routine care.
+Because back then, you were considered a rebel or a pain in the arse if you asked for something other than routine care.
 I mean, God forbid you asked for delayed cord clamping.
 Holy hell!
 Oh wait, you want to HOLD YOUR BABY immediately?
-What are you, some kind of tree hugger??
+What are you, some kind of odd-ball??

 Girl, When I had my kids, I got so much FLACK!
-I had a birth plan, and I was probably spitefully mentioned at the nurse’s station as a needy patient.
+I had a birth plan and was probably spitefully mentioned at the nurse's station as a needy patient.

 What is that white stuff all over the baby?
-It’s called vernix, and it’s like the most precious moisturizer known to man.
-While in the womb the vernix protects the baby’s skin as a waterproof barrier.
-Back in the day, we would wipe that cheezy white substance off within a few minutes.
-Now most of us know better.
+It's called vernix, and it's like the most precious moisturizer known to man.
+While in the womb, the vernix protects the baby's skin as a waterproof barrier.
+We would wipe that cheezy white substance off in the day within a few minutes when I first started my career in labor and delivery, and obstetrics.

-Studies have resoundingly proven that vernix is a rock-solid barrier against bacterias and other infections. (including COVID-19)
+Studies have proven that vernix is a rock-solid barrier against common bacterial infections and exposure to other infections. (including COVID-19)

 This study concluded with: